By CamRanger

 A counter-intuitive read

-The reliance on proprietary hardware is not a weakness but a moat, as it forces a high-intent user base that native manufacturer apps cannot easily replicate.
+The reliance on proprietary hardware is not a weakness but a moat, as it prevents software-only competitors from replicating the consistent, low-latency tethering performance required for professional studio work.

 Feature Gaps vs Competitors